 For GPs - additional outreach visit from researcher Practice liaison officer supported by audit and feedback of practice prescribing data, and

-For patients - use of an App that includes the RELEASE resources and links to e-mental health support sites, and that provides prompts to patients to see their GP for medication review.
+For patients - use of an App that includes links to evidence-based information and e-mental health support sites.
 The app is specifically designed for this study.
 Patients will be provided an opportunity to access the app for the duration of the intervention, during which they will be free to use the app as they wish.
 There is no minimum frequency of use.

 Intervention code [1] 324459 0